vishakha-sharma21/FormCraft-Dynamic-Form-Builder/README.md

-# **FormCraft – AI-Powered Dynamic Form Generator**
+📝 FormCraft – Dynamic Form Builder

-FormCraft is a web-based tool that enables users to create and manage fully customizable forms dynamically, without writing code.
-Built with **React**, **Node.js**, and **MySQL**, it supports conditional logic, real-time previews, and secure data storage—making it perfect for surveys, registrations, and feedback collection.

----
+💡 "Why spend hours coding a form when you can create it in seconds?"

+🚀 FormCraft is a next-generation MERN-powered application that transforms a single prompt into a fully functional, customizable, and elegant form — instantly.
+Whether you’re a developer tired of repetitive boilerplate code or a non-tech user who just needs a beautiful form without touching code, FormCraft has you covered.

+✨ Built with Groq inference open-source models, it understands your requirements in natural language and converts them into polished, responsive forms that:

+Adapt in real-time to user input and business logic.

+Maintain UI consistency across all use cases.

+Save hours of manual coding and debugging.

+📌 The Result: More productivity, cleaner codebases, and a form-building experience so smooth, you’ll wonder how you ever worked without it.

 ## 🚀 **Features**
 - **Dynamic Form Creation** – Add, remove, and configure fields on the fly.